jeffreykegler/old_kollos/components/main/kollos/tree.lua.md

 -->

-# Kollos "mid-level" order code
+# Kollos "mid-level" tree code

-This is the code for the "middle layer" orderings of Kollos.
+This is the code for the "middle layer" trees of Kollos.
 Below it is Libmarpa, a library written in the C language which contains the actual parse engine.